From Peace of Britain to War Requiem: the music inspired by Britten’s pacifism

 The work’s message resonated with the prevailing Zeitgeist of the 1960s, especially among the younger generation.
 Performances were given across the world as the decade progressed.
 A BBC Proms performance from August 1964 is currently available on BBC iPlayer in grainy black-and-white.
 This performance marked the fiftieth anniversary of the outbreak of the First World War.
 Britten himself, always conducting the chamber orchestra in the Owen settings, was involved in significant First World War anniversary performances in Ypres, Berlin and the Edinburgh Festival.

-To coincide with the centenary of the end of the First World War, in November 2018 ENO will be staging War Requiem in a production directed by Daniel Kramer and designed by Turner Prize-winning artist Wolfgang Tillmans.
+To coincide with the centenary of the end of the First World War, in November 2018 ENO staged War Requiem in a production directed by Daniel Kramer and designed by Turner Prize-winning artist Wolfgang Tillmans.

 Martyn Brabbins will conduct the 80-strong chorus, a children’s choir of 40 voices, the full ENO Orchestra, a chamber choir and three internationally acclaimed soloists.
 This will be the first time War Requiem has been staged in the UK and, poignantly, at a time when we will be reflecting not only on the tragedy of the trenches a century ago but also on the incomprehensible loss of life from wars past and present.
 Their production will seek to examine and process the grief, offering us all a hope for the future.
 The warning of War Requiem still needs to heeded.